TimeLineAnnotator/desktop/README.md

 ---

-TiLiA (TimeLine Annotator) is an open-source, GUI-based software for producing and displaying complex annotations over video and audio files.
-It is a full-featured but easy to use set of tools for researchers and enthusiasts to better analyze their media of interest without needing to rely on musical scores.
-It is written in Python, using the Tkinter library for its GUI.
+TiLiA (TimeLine Annotator) is an open-source GUI for producing and displaying complex annotations over video and audio files.
+It is a full-featured but easy to use set of tools for researchers and enthusiasts to better analyze their media of interest without needing to rely on textual representations (like music scores).
+It is written in Python, using the PyQt library for its GUI.

-The main way in which TiLiA allows user to annotate media files is through timelines.
-Each one provides different tools and enables different annotations and visualizations.
-Currently, there are three types of timelines (hierarchy, marker, beat) but the idea is to implement many more.
+TiLiA allows user to annotate media files is primarily through timelines of various types.
+Each one provides different tools and enables specific annotations and visualizations.
+Currently, there are four types of timelines (hierarchy, marker, beat and harmony) but many more are planned.

 Some examples of what TiLiA visualizations look like: